 - Norwich Pharmacal order, which can be used to compel the production of documents in the possession of a third party in order to find and preserve assets, identify potential defendants and confirm whether a cause of action exists.

-Summary judgment motions have also become a more popular option for litigants since a landmark Supreme Court of Canada decision in 2014, which encouraged courts to consider with more scrutiny whether the expense of a full trial is necessary in most cases.
-In many cases, a dispute can be fairly adjudicated by a motion for summary judgment instead to either resolve a claim in its entirety or narrow the issues in cases before trial.
+Summary judgment motions have also become a more popular option for litigants since a landmark Supreme Court of Canada decision in 2014, which encouraged courts to consider with more scrutiny whether the expense of a full trial is necessary.
+In many commercial cases, a dispute can be fairly adjudicated on a motion for summary judgment instead to either resolve a claim in its entirety or narrow the issues in cases before trial.

 In many provinces, the losing party in a civil proceeding is ordered to indemnify the winning party for some or all of the winning party's legal costs (lawyers' fees and disbursements).
 There are different scales of costs that can be awarded - partial indemnity, substantial indemnity, full indemnity or tariff costs - with the norm being partial indemnity.
 The award of costs is always at the discretion of the judge(s) hearing the matter, and the obligation to pay costs and the quantum of costs awarded may be influenced by degree of success, the conduct of the parties, offers to settle that may have been exchanged and fairness.